enz/pentobi/INSTALL.md

 ------------------------

 The Android app currently needs to be built with the qmake project file in `pentobi/Pentobi.pro`.
-It was tested with Qt 5.15.
+It was tested with Qt 5.15 and currently only works for single-ABI builds.
 The maximum supported targetSdkVersion is currently 29 (Android 10) because the code still relies on legacy external storage access.